 The study shows that, generally, women are more invested in their relationships than men and that their happiness and well-being is more dependent upon how things are going in their intimate relationships.

 Is this a surprise to you?
 It's not a surprise to me.

-After all, who is usually the one who recognizes when things in the relationship aren't working too well?
+After all, who's usually the one who recognizes when things in the relationship aren't working too well?
 The woman.
-Who is it that typically seeks professional help with the relationship?
+Who is it that typically seeks professional help for the relationship?
 The woman.
 Who is it that mostly spends time on YourTango, reading self-help books and going to seminars about relationships?
-Women.
-Why is it this way?
-(For more information, check out Secrets of Happy Couples.)
+The woman.
+But why is it this way?

-Women are biologically wired to be the nurturers.
-They are the ones with the skills to anticipate the needs of their partners, take care of nurturing the relationship and do the problem solving when things have gone awry.
-Men are more biologically wired to be the providers and protectors.
-It's not that the relationship isn't important to them, it's just that they show it in different ways — by working hard, establishing a career and maintaining an emotional distance.
+Women are biologically wired as the nurturers.
+They're the ones with the skills to anticipate the needs of their partners, take care of nurturing the relationship and do the problem solving when things have gone awry.
+Men are more biologically wired as the providers and protectors.
+It's not that the relationship isn't important to them; it's just that they show it in different ways — by working hard, establishing a career and maintaining an emotional distance.

-A relationship destroyer is looking at your partner, deciding he/she is deficient in some way and then attempting to "make" him/her different.
-It's not that people can't change; they can, it's just that they won't do it just because you want them to change!
+A relationship destroyer is looking at your partner, deciding he or she is deficient in some way and then attempting to "make" him or her different.
+It's not that people can't change; they can.
+It's that they won't do it just because you want them to change!

-The simple fact is: men and women are different.
+The simple fact is that men and women are different.
 They tend to have different benefits in relationship but they are both interested in intimacy.
-Young adult women tend to be most focused on their need for connection.
+Young adult women tend to focus mostly on their need for connection.
 This manifests in having children, creating homes and nurturing their intimate relationships.
 That's not to say women don't have careers.
-They do, but most prioritize these connecting activities.
-Keep reading ...
+They do but most prioritize these connecting activities.